Spider-Man: Beyond the Spider-Verse: Development

-Following the release of Across the Spider-Verse in June 2023, Lord and Miller said that Beyond the Spider-Verse would conclude their trilogy of Spider-Verse films and the story arc of Miles Morales.
-The duo also responded to reports of the film's potential delays and lack of production progress, saying that the production would take a necessary amount of time to complete the film and that they would not reserve a release date if it did not fit within their schedule.
-At this time, Sony had reportedly restarted work on the script, which had yet to include an ending.
-The following month, Sony removed Beyond the Spider-Verse from its release schedule due to the 2023 SAG-AFTRA strike, which prevented the voice cast from recording dialogue.
-The March 2024 date was given to Sony's Ghostbusters: Frozen Empire, and a new release date was expected to be scheduled in the following weeks.
-After the strike ended in November, voice recording for Beyond the Spider-Verse was set to resume imminently, although it was unclear if the film would still be released in 2024.
-Production on the film had resumed by December 2023, when Miller said the story would provide a "satisfying conclusion" to the Spider-Verse trilogy that would be as emotional as the prior films.
-Lord reiterated this the next month when he said it would further emotionally explore Miles and the character's relationships with his parents, Gwen Stacy / Spider-Woman, and Peter B. Parker.
-He explained that after the preceding film's cliffhanger ending, which saw Miles trapped in an alternate universe known as Earth-42, Beyond the Spider-Verse would see the character deal with a "sense of betrayal" and explore how it becomes affirmative through the goodness and love the other characters have for him and how this "translates into his growth and success".
-In April 2024, singer d4vd said he worked on the film and that it would be released in 2025; at that point, Sony had reserved the release date of June 27, 2025, for an unspecified Marvel film, but that date was later removed while the studio ultimately did not plan to release the film that year.
+In May 2023, Miller said that while the beginning and ending of Beyond the Spider-Verse had been relatively figured out, the middle was "still a little squishy".
+Following the release of Across the Spider-Verse the next month, Lord and Miller said that Beyond would conclude the Spider-Verse trilogy and Miles Morales's story arc.
+They also responded to reports of potential delays and a lack of production progress, saying the production would take a necessary amount of time to complete the film and that they would not reserve a release date if it did not align with their schedule.
+At that time, Sony reportedly restarted work on the script, which did not include an ending.
+In July, Sony removed Beyond the Spider-Verse from its release schedule due to the 2023 SAG-AFTRA strike, which prevented the voice cast from recording dialogue.
+Sony subsequently gave Ghostbusters: Frozen Empire the March 2024 date, and a new release date was expected to be scheduled in the following weeks.
+After the strike ended in November, voice recording was set to resume imminently, although it was unclear if the film would still be released in 2024.
+Production had resumed by December 2023.